-Any answer to The Question falls into one of two categories: either life has a meaning and you haven’t found it, or life has no meaning.
-The very act of asking The Question rules out the possibility that life both has a meaning and that that meaning is discernable just by being alive: if we felt our lives had meaning, there would be no reason to ask The Question in the first place.
+Any answer to The Question must fall into one of two categories: either life has a meaning and you haven’t found it, or life has no meaning.
+The very act of asking The Question rules out the possibility that life both has a meaning and that that meaning is discernible just by being alive: if we felt our lives had meaning, there would be no reason to ask The Question in the first place.
 Having ruled out the possibility that our lives are already meaningful, The Question positions the speaker as someone whose life is meaningless as it is.

 One position is that life simply has no meaning.
 From this stance, it cannot even be said that the point of existence is existence itself, since that would be some meaningful basis for life.
 We’ll return to this position later, but for now we’ll just note that it’s quite distant from how we actually perceive our existence.
 When we think of the human condition, we think of the search for that which lies beyond, a tortured journey for the deeper explanation.
 For that, we turn to the second option: Life does having meaning, you just haven’t found it.